52vis/2016-13/README.md

 FAA UAS data set featured in Data Is Plural and blogged: <a href="https://rud.is/b/2016/03/30/introducing-a-weekly-r-python-js-etc-vis-challenge/">here</a>.

+You can find the data files at <http://www.faa.gov/uas/law_enforcement/uas_sighting_reports/>.

 My example R code is here and here's my sample vis

 ![](2016-13-example-vis.png)